Here you can find the annual reportnot

 African Vocals sang in Untermünkheim

-A standing reception and a sale of African handicrafts took place in the church in rainy weather.
+Even before that, a standing reception and a sale of African handicrafts took place in the church despite the rainy weather.

 Eight young Namibians filled the church with their kpowerful voices and sprayed African joie de vivre.
-The African Vocals concert was full Dynamics, rhythm and emotions.
-They sang a wide variety of songs, some funny and entertaining, but also others calm, serious, and contemplative.
-Many songs suited the church atmosphere.
-The enthusiastic audience participated so enthusiastically that the group spontaneously extended the song list, making the second "half" significantly longer than the first.
+The African Vocals concert was packed Dynamics, rhythm and emotions.
+They sang a wide variety of songs, some funny and lighthearted, others quiet, serious, and contemplative.
+Many of the songs suited the church setting.
+The enthusiastic audience was so engaged that the choir spontaneously extended the setlist, making the second half considerably longer than the first.

-Although the Free entry to the concert was and the African Vocals received their agreed fee, the Namibia Support Association additional income for the ongoing projects in Namibia.
-The association thanks to all donors and also for the invitation and the excellent technical preparation by the Evangelical parish.
+Although the Free admission to the concert The Namibia Support Association was pleased that the African Vocals had received their agreed fee. additional income for the ongoing projects in Namibia.
+The association thank you to to all donors and also for the invitation and the excellent technical preparation by the Evangelical Church Community.

 Untertitel hier einfügen